gangelo/dsu/README.md

 If no entries exist for the DSU date, the editor will open and allow you to add entries for that date.
 If you have the `:carry_over_entries_to_today` configuration option setting set to `true`, entries from the last DSU date will be copied into the editor for your convenience.

-*NOTE: duplicate entries are not allowed; that is, the entry DESCRIPTION need to be unique within an entry group.
+**NOTE:** duplicate entries are not allowed; that is, the entry DESCRIPTION must be unique within an entry group.
 Non-unique entries will not be added to the entry group.
-The same holds true for entries whose DESCRIPTION that do not pass validation (between 2 and 256 characters (inclusive) in length).*
+The same holds true for entries whose DESCRIPTION that do not pass validation (between 2 and 256 characters (inclusive) in length).

-NOTE: See the "[Customizing the `dsu` Configuration File](#customizing-the-dsu-configuration-file)" section to configure `dsu` to use the editor of your choice and other configuration options to make editing more convenient.
+**NOTE:** See the "[Customizing the `dsu` Configuration File](#customizing-the-dsu-configuration-file)" section to configure `dsu` to use the editor of your choice and other configuration options to make editing more convenient.

-- `$ dsu edit today|n`
+- `$ dsu edit today`
+- `$ dsu e n` # Equivalent to the above, only using shortcuts
-- `$ dsu edit tomorrow|t`
+- `$ dsu edit tomorrow`
+- `$ dsu e t` # Equivalent to the above, only using shortcuts
-- `$ dsu edit yesterday|y`
+- `$ dsu edit yesterday`
+- `$ dsu e y` # Equivalent to the above, only using shortcuts
-- `$ dsu edit date|d DATE`
+- `$ dsu edit date DATE`
+- `$ dsu e d DATE` # Equivalent to the above, only using shortcuts

 ### Examples